 Alexander Korda's bit for the British war effort shows the world both at peace and on the verge of Nazi domination.
 Spliced together to form a documentary style film of both newsreel and ...

 Alexander Korda's bit for the British war effort shows the world both at peace and on the verge of Nazi domination.
 Spliced together to form a documentary style film of both newsreel and acting.
 This first of its kind in propaganda films of World War II, shows the might of the English Empire and its eagerness to stand up to the oppressors of morality and free will.
 Crude but effective propaganda cinema that sets the tone for things to come.
 With its stiff upper lip attitude that pays tribute to the nations prides and shows the black plague of Nationalism spreading across Europe that England shall be motivated, ready and willing to retaliate.
 Written by

 The section of the film detailing Germany's prewar conquests contains several errors.
 The narrator states that Germany occupied the Rhineland in March, 1934.
 In fact, it was in 1936.
 Immediately after, a map inaccurately depicts the dismembering of Czechoslovakia in October 1938 and March 1939.
 The 1938 map depicts Germany annexing the Sudetenland, which is somewhat incorrectly drawn upon the map, but neither it nor the narration shows Hungary annexing the southern portion of Czechoslovakia, nor Poland taking the Teschen district in the center north of the country, both of which occurred simultaneously with Germany's occupation of the Sudetenland.
-(The narrator also speaks of the Sudetenland going "back" to Germany, though in fact it had never been part of Germany.)
-When the final dismemberment of Czechoslovakia in March 1939 is depicted, Germany is shown annexing outright not only the western Czech lands of Bohemia and Moravia (which it did annex), but the center of the country as well; meanwhile, the extreme eastern end of the country is labeled "Slovakia", the nominally independent satellite state recognized by Germany.
-In fact, Slovakia was located in the center of the country, in areas inaccurately depicted as annexed to Germany; the eastern portion labeled "Slovakia" in the film is in fact an area then known as the Carpatho-Ukraine, which was annexed by Hungary the day after Germany occupied the Czech lands in the west (and is today part of Ukraine).
+(The narrator also speaks of the Sudetenland going "back" to Germany, though, in fact, it had never been part of Germany.)
+When the final dismemberment of Czechoslovakia in March 1939 is depicted, Germany is shown annexing outright, not only the western Czech lands of Bohemia and Moravia (which it did annex), but the center of the country as well; meanwhile, the extreme eastern end of the country is labeled "Slovakia", the nominally independent satellite state recognized by Germany.
+In fact, Slovakia was located in the center of the country, in areas inaccurately depicted as annexed to Germany; the eastern portion labeled "Slovakia" in the film is, in fact, an area then known as the Carpatho-Ukraine, which was annexed by Hungary the day after Germany occupied the Czech lands in the west (and is today part of Ukraine).
 See more »

-The producer expresses his gratitude for the co-operation which he received from the cast, production personnel, newsreel companies, the General Post Office and other documentary film units during the making of this picture.
+Opening credits prologue: The producer expresses his gratitude for the co-operation which he received from the cast, production personnel, newsreel companies, the General Post Office and other documentary film units during the making of this picture.
 See more »

 6 of 9 people found this review helpful.